 - Cambridge Who's Who Life Time Member, 2007

-- Francis Kelly Blomeyer Distinguished Chair in Cancer Research, 2008
+- Francis Kelly Blomeyer Distinguished Chair in Cancer Research, 2008 to present

 - Top Doctors featured in U.S. News & World Report, 2012/2013